 ECO 405 Microeconomic Theory and ECO 407 Macroeconomic Theory are required intermediate level courses for the economics major.
 They are prerequisites for most of the 400-level economics electives and therefore should be taken as early as possible.
 The only prerequisite for ECO 405 and ECO 407 is MTH 121 or MTH 141 or MTH 131, but the knowledge gained in ECO 181 (Introduction to Macroeconomics) is helpful in ECO 407, and the knowledge gained in ECO 182 (Introduction to Microeconomics) is helpful in ECO 405.

 ECO 380 Economic Statistics and Data Analysis is a required course for the economics major.
 It presents basics of statistics, probability theory, sampling, estimation and hypothesis testing.
 ECO 480 Econometrics I, which is also a required course, uses this knowledge to introduce students to econometric methods, the primary estimation and inference tools of applied economics, so that students may add value to their education by acquiring applied economics skills.
 These are valuable skills that are strongly sought by employers.
-ECO 480 is a prerequisite for several upper-level elective Economics courses.
+ECO 380 is a prerequisite for ECO 480 and ECO 480 is a prerequisite for several upper-level elective Economics courses.

 ECO 425 Money and Financial Institutions provides an explanation of the Federal Reserve System, commercial banking, and financial products.
 Emphasized topics include measuring and managing the risks faced by commercial banks, with particular focus on the global financial system.
 Case studies will be presented.
 Prerequisite: ECO 407.

 ECO 426 Capital Markets and Financial Institutions provides an overview of financial decision making by individuals and by firms.
 The course then investigates the way these decisions are implemented through financial systems.
 The key concepts are resource allocations over time, evaluations of cash flows, risk management, project evaluation, and asset pricing models.
-Prerequisite: ECO 405.
+Prerequisite: ECO 405 and 407.

 ECO 461 Economic Fluctuation and Forecasting introduces important topics in economic fluctuations and forecasting.
 Topics covered include ordinary least squares techniques, time series and trends, seasonal patterns, autoregressive and moving average processes, and forecasting models.
 Real data are used with each topic.
-Prerequisite: ECO 480.
-ECO 407 recommended.
+Prerequisite: ECO 405, 407, and 480.

 ECO 490 Monetary Theory commences by examining why fiat currencies have become ubiquitous everywhere when, by themselves, they are worth very little.
 It is shown that introducing a currency into an economy without a currency greatly improves the functioning of that economy by serving as a medium of exchange and making markets function far more efficiently, and achieving much greater gains from trades.
 The course then considers the roles that money plays in inflation, central banking, the international finance system, saving, investment, production, and government policies.
 Prerequisite: ECO 407.

-ECO 406 Topics in Microeconomics extends the content of ECO 405 to a variety of more advanced topics, such as imperfect markets, strategic behavior (game theory), making choices with incomplete information, investment decisions, general equilibrium analysis, and externalities and public goods.
+ECO 406 Microeconomics 2 extends the content of ECO 405 to a variety of more advanced topics, such as imperfect markets, strategic behavior (game theory), making choices with incomplete information, investment decisions, general equilibrium analysis, and externalities and public goods.
 Prerequisite: ECO 405.

 ECO 425 Money and Financial Institutions provides an explanation of the Federal Reserve System, commercial banking, and financial products.
 Emphasized topics include measuring and managing the risks faced by commercial banks, with particular focus on the global financial system.
 Case studies will be presented.
 Prerequisite: ECO 407.